Sunday, May 29, 2016

 The first part of the day seemed to last forever.
 I spent some time surfing the Internet and reading (a graphic novel, Neal Adams’ very strange Batman Odyssey).
 Shortly after noon, I closed my book and trotted back to the field.
 As I approached, I could see my longtime observing companion, Pat, who'd just arrived, setting up his HEQ-5 mount and preparing to get a new telescope on that GEM.

 |My traveling companion...|

 To say I was impressed by the AT130 (a house brand of the dealer, Astronomics) 5-inch APO that came out of that case would be an understatement.
 Beautiful, robust white tube.
 Nice Crayford focuser (rotatable in two places).
 The whole package shouted “quality.”
 Frankly, what the Astronomics import (China) reminded me a lot of was the William Optics refractors.
 The 130 seemed very much the big sister of my Megrez II Fluorite (80mm).
 The only question in my mind was color correction.
-The 130 is a triplet, but doesn’t use a fluorite or synthetic fluorite element.
-It opts for FPL-51 glass instead of FPL-53.
+The 130 is a triplet and doesn’t use a fluorite or synthetic fluorite element (FPL-53).
+It opts for FPL-51 glass instead.
 How would that stack up?

 After the 130 was on her mount, we spent a few minutes on the field reminiscing about the good old days of Deep South Regional Star Gazes past.
 As we were sitting under my canopy shooting the breeze, Barry stopped by and mentioned his club, the Pontchartrain Astronomical Society, had some stuff to sell, including Telegizmos scope covers at great prices.
 Specifically, covers for refractors.